How to calculate and optimize your income tax?

 Chevron

-The tax rate increases with income level.
-Under the 2023 progressive tax scale, taxpayers with an income of less than €10,777 are exempt from tax.
+The tax rate goes up with income.
+According to the progressive scale for 2023, taxpayers with an income of less than 10,777 euros are exempt from tax.

-Can I get a tax refund?
+Can you get a tax refund?

 Chevron